-The worker must meet the States legal age for working; there are no age limits.
-The job usually is to be for at least 30 hours work per week.
+The worker must meet the State’s legal age for working; there are no age limits.
 Workers must be paid wages with federal taxes automatically deducted from pay; self-employed persons cannot be covered.

 Bond coverage is provided for any person whose background usually leads employers to question their honesty and deny them a job.
 The program will cover any person who is a "risk" due to their being in one or more of the following groups:

 Anyone who cannot get a job without bonding is eligible for help by the Bonding Program.
 All individuals who have, in the past, committed a fraudulent or dishonest act, are eligible for bonding services.
 These persons include ex-offenders and ex-addicts, as well as people who have poor personal credit, poor persons who lack a work history, and individuals who were dishonorably discharged from the military.
 The bond is given to the employer free-of-charge and serves as an incentive to the company to hire a job applicant who is an ex-offender or has some other "risk" factor in their personal background.
 The employer is then able to get the worker’s skills without taking any risk of worker dishonesty on the job.
 It is like a "guarantee" to the employer that the person hired will be an honest worker.

 The employer or job applicant must contact the nearest Wisconsin Job Center.
 Call (888) 258-9966 or see this list of Wisconsin Job Center locations.
 The applicant must first visit and register with the Job Center.
 Other than this registration, there are no papers to be completed by the job applicant or the employer in order for the bond to be issued.